-All other insurance coverage types are optional, including collision coverage, which pays out when when your vehicle is involved in a collision with another vehicle.
-Comprehensive coverage is also optional, which includes damage caused by perils other than collision, such as theft, falling objects, and vandalism.
+All other insurance coverage types are optional, including collision coverage, which pays out when your vehicle is involved in a collision with another vehicle.
+Comprehensive coverage is also optional, which includes damage caused by perils other than collisions, such as theft, falling objects, and vandalism.
 You can probably pass on comprehensive coverage for old vehicles, too.

 Leasing and loan agreements may require it